-- A. The extracurricular program will not tolerate at school, school-related events, on school property or property maintained by the school, or elsewhere, during or outside of the school year, any behavior, which violates the Standards of Behavior, outlined below.
-The student shall not: - 1.
-Possess (see item D below), use, or distribute tobacco products (or "look alike" substances that appear to be tobacco); - 2.
-Sell, distribute, dispense, acquire, possess (see item D below), use, consume or be under the influence of any alcoholic beverage, malt beverage, fortified wine, or any other intoxicating liquor, or any "look alike" substance that appears to be alcohol (non-alcoholic beer, etc.) "use" includes having the odor of alcohol on one's breath; (Note: The minimal ingestion of alcohol in connection with a religious ceremony is exempt from the "use/consume" provision.
-Further, according to Iowa law if your parent or guardian serves you alcohol in a private home with their knowledge, presence and consent, then this "use/consume" of alcohol is permitted.
-While this conduct is not considered a violation of this policy, if you then go out into public after consumption of any alcoholic beverage and/or drive with a blood alcohol of .02 or above, these are violations of this policy.) - 3.
-Unlawfully manufacture, sell, distribute, dispense, acquire, possess, consume or use or be under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, anabolic steroid, or any other controlled substance as defined in schedule I through V of Section 202 of the Controlled Substances Act (21 U.S.C.
+- A. The extracurricular program will not tolerate at school, school-related events, on school property maintained by the school, or elsewhere, during or outside of the school year, any behavior, which violates the Standards of Behavior, outlined below.
+The student shall not: - possess (see item D below), use, or distribute tobacco products (or "look alike" substances that appear to be tobacco); - 2. sell, distribute, dispense, acquire, possess (see item D below), use, consume or be under the influence of any alcoholic beverage, malt beverage, fortified wine, or any other intoxicating liquor, or any "look alike" substance that appears to be alcohol (non-alcoholic beer, etc.) "use" includes having the odor of alcohol on one's breath; (Note: The minimal ingestion of alcohol in connection with a religious ceremony is exempt from the "use/consume" provision).
+Students who are served at home with parent/guardian consent will also fall under the provisions of this policy. - 3. unlawfully manufacture, sell, distribute, dispense, acquire, possess, consume or use or be under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, anabolic steroid, or any other controlled substance as defined in schedule I through V of Section 202 of the Controlled Substances Act (21 U.S.C.
 812) and as further defined by regulation at 21 C.F.R.
 1300.11 through 1300.15, and/or any "look alike" substances, and any drug paraphernalia.
-(Use of a drug authorized by a medical prescription from a registered physician for the individual in possession shall not be considered a violation of this rule.); - 4.
-Engage in any act that would be grounds for arrest or citation in the criminal or juvenile court system (excluding minor traffic offenses, hunting, and fishing violations) regardless of whether the student was cited, arrested, convicted, or adjudicated for the act(s); - 5.
-Inappropriate or offensive conduct such as fighting, insubordination (talking back or refusing to cooperate with authorities, hate crimes, hazing or harassment of others; - 6.
-Commit any act, which is a suspendable offense under the current guidelines for student conduct. - B. Violation of any of the above may result in loss of eligibility. - C. This policy is in effect 24 hours per day all year long. - D. Possession.
+(Use of a drug authorized by a medical prescription from a registered physician for the individual in possession shall not be considered a violation of this rule.); - 4. engage in any act that would be grounds for arrest or citation in the criminal or juvenile court system (excluding minor traffic offenses, hunting, and fishing violations) regardless of whether the student was cited, arrested, convicted, or adjudicated for the act(s); - 5. inappropriate or offensive conduct such as fighting, insubordination (talking back or refusing to cooperate with authorities, hate crimes, hazing or harassment of others); - 6. commit any act, which is a suspendable offense under the current guidelines for student conduct. - B. Violation of any of the above may result in loss of eligibility. - C. This policy is in effect 24 hours per day all year long. - D. Possession.
 A student shall be deemed to be in "possession" in accordance with legal definitions and also, will be widely interpreted to include attendance at a function or party where the student is aware that drugs or alcohol are being illegally consumed by minors and the student does not immediately leave the function. - E. Violations of Local, State, or Federal Law may result in more serious penalties as follows: - 1.
 Aggravated misdemeanor offenses may cause the student to be treated as a second violation even if this is the student's first violation of the good conduct code. - 2.
 Felony offenses may cause the student to be treated as a third violation even if this is the student's first violation of the good conduct code.